Good Medicine Better Health - Asthma

 Select a category below to view CPD accreditation details

-The National Aboriginal and Torres Strait Islander Health Workers Association has endorsed this activity with 4 CPD Hours
+The National Association of Aboriginal and Torres Strait Islander Health Workers and Practitioners has endorsed this activity with 4 CPD Hours

 It is recommended that 2 CPD hours be recorded for the purposes of self-directed CPD.

 Upon completion of each module the learner should be able to:

 - Describe strategies to avoid certain trigger factors

 - Discuss the difference between relievers and preventers for the management of asthma

 - Describe how relievers and preventers work to manage asthma

 - Explain to a patient how to use preventers (e.g. use daily even when feeling well, rinse mouth after using steroid preventers, do not use to treat an asthma flare-up)